WanlinYang/Self-Driving-Car/Vehicle-Detection/README.md

 #### 1. Implementation of a sliding window search

 The function of sliding window search is in my 5th code cell.
 I decided to search window positions where cars might appear.
 The boundary pixels of searching window on y-direction is `[350, 656]` in this project.
-Then the sliding window technique is performed in this range.
+Then the sliding window technique will be performed in this range.

 #### 2. Examples of test image